WE-Talk

 Close to

-The total number of people that this project will impact.
+The total number of people that this project will impact indirectly.

-The number of local partners that will benefit from this project.
+The number of local organizations that will benefit from this project.

 What are we doing?